-- MBLUR This variable specifies the fraction of a frame time that the shutter is simulated as being open for motion blur.
+MBLUR This variable specifies the fraction of a frame time that the shutter is simulated as being open for motion blur.
 A number of samples may be given as a second argument, which controls the number of additional frames computed and averaged together by pinterp.
 If this number is less than 2, then bluring is performed by rpict only, resulting in greater noise than the combination of rpict and pinterp used otherwise.
 (The default value for number of samples is 5.)
-The pmblur(1) command is used to generate the given number of additional views for pinterp to average together.
-The default value is 0, meaning no motion blurring.
-This option does not currently work with the ANIMATE variable, since pinterp only works for static environments. - RTRACE This boolean variable tells ranimate whether or not to employ rtrace during frame interpolation using the -fr option to pinterp.
-If set to True, then the same rendering options and static octree are passed to rtrace as are normally used by rpict.
-The default value is False.
-Note that this variable only applies to static environment walk-throughs (i.e., no ANIMATE command).
+The default fraction is 0, meaning no motion blurring.
+This option does not currently work with the ANIMATE variable, since pinterp only works for static environments.